If you are experiencing a medical emergency please dial 911 immediately

 If you are diagnosed with prediabetes, your doctor may also want to:

-Your treatment for prediabetes will focus on losing weight, eating right, and getting active.
+Your treatment for prediabetes will focus on losing weight, eating healthy foods, and getting active.
 This is your chance to reverse prediabetes so it doesn't turn into type 2 diabetes.
 Doing these things will also help you avoid other health problems, such as heart disease and stroke, that are linked to diabetes.

 You may also need to take diabetes medicine along with doing these things.
-But research has shown that over the long term, healthy lifestyle changes can work better than medicine at reducing your risk of getting type 2 diabetes.2

 Most people who have prediabetes are overweight and have a body mass index (BMI) of 25 or higher.
 To find out your BMI, use the Interactive Tool: Is Your BMI Increasing Your Health Risks?